hyunikn/json-den-java/README.md

     minifying JSON texts before parsing, its parser recognizes comments so that it can preserve and report the original row and column offsets of tokens on syntax errors, which is imposible in the minifying approach.
-6. It preserves some block comments if specified so (start those comments not just with "/\*" but with "/\*\*".)
+6. It preserves block comments which are specified so (start comments you want to preserve with "/\*\*", not just with "/\*".)
-    Unlike the ordinary ones, those comments are not erased while parsing but kept in internal representation, and printed back when stringified.
+    Unlike the ordinary ones, such comments are not erased while parsing but kept in internal representation, and printed back when stringified.

 Git-clone it, run `gen-apidocs.sh` included, and see the generated API documentation.